IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

     # ... rest of the code
 ```

-After you reload your script, try slowly pressing and releasing the play
+Reload your script, amd try slowly pressing and releasing the play
 button.
 Notice that FL Studio only plays while the button is pressed down.
 This
 is because a second call to [`transport.start()`][transport.start] pauses
-playback when the button gets lifted.
+playback when the button gets released.
 Let's fix this by adding an additional
-check to ensure that we only start playback when the button gets pressed.
+check to ensure that we only start playback when the button is pressed.

 ```py  linenums="14"
 def OnMidiIn(event):